 German Learners Experience Further Education and Training in Ireland with Limerick and Clare ETB

-First up on the visit the group got hands-on experience of the many aspects of the construction industry, including a class in wood turning at the Moyross Youth Academy campus with instructor Pat Lynch.
+First up on the visit the group got hands-on experience of the many aspects of the construction industry, including a class in woodturning at the Moyross Youth Academy Campus with instructor Pat Lynch.
 The group were excited to get stuck in and were enthusiastic about producing a selection of handmade items including yo-yos, egg cups and miniature whiskey tumblers.
 Instructor David O’Flynn also introduced the group to paving at the campus and said they showed great promise by producing an impressive piece of paving work on the day.

 Share this on...